-Active air sampling An air sampling device draws air though the machine directly onto the surface of the medium

-Air changes per hour

-(ACH)

-Air changes per hour - the ratio of the airflow rate to the room volume; the ratio is expressed as the number of air changes per hour6.
+Active air sampling An air sampling device draws air though the machine directly onto the surface of the medium Air changes per hour (ACH) Air changes per hour - the ratio of the airflow rate to the room volume; the ratio is expressed as the number of air changes per hour ^{6} .
 Air sampler A device that draws a sample of air onto a medium to evaluate air quality.

-CFU/m3 Colony forming units per cubic meter of air

-Clean air Air filtered through high-efficacy filters (90-95% filtration)

-Cleanest air HEPA filtered air

-Clean room A room in which airborne particle concentration is controlled, and constructed in a way to minimise the introduction, generation and retention of particles in the room13.

-Dirty air Outdoor air

-Dust The air suspension of particles of solid material

-FF&E Furniture, Fixtures and Equipment

-HEPA filter High Efficiency Particulate Air filter that can remove 99.97% of particles $0.3\mu m$ in diameter6.

-HVAC Heating, Ventilation and Air Conditioning systems

-Healthcare facility The building and facilities in which care is provided, including visits, short stay or permanent.
+CFU/m 3 Colony forming units per cubic meter of air Clean air Air filtered through high-efficacy filters (90-95% filtration) Cleanest air HEPA filtered air Clean room A room in which airborne particle concentration is controlled, and constructed in a way to minimise the introduction, generation and retention of particles in the room 13 .
+Dirty air Outdoor air Dust The air suspension of particles of solid material FF&E Furniture, Fixtures and Equipment HEPA filter High Efficiency Particulate Air filter that can remove 99.97% of particles $0.3 \mu m$ in diameter 6 .
+HVAC Heating, Ventilation and Air Conditioning systems Healthcare facility The building and facilities in which care is provided, including visits, short stay or permanent.
 Healthcare setting Places and services where healthcare occurs, including acute care hospitals, urgent care centres, rehabilitation centres, aged and disability residential care, specialised outpatient services (e.g., haemodialysis, dentistry, and office-based services), and community care.

-Healthcare worker Anyone who works in a healthcare or social care setting, e.g., medical practitioners, nurses, midwives, carers, dentists, allied health, students on placement, as well as executives, managers and administration personnel.

-High-efficiency filter A filter with particle-removal efficiency of 90-95%

-IPC Infection Prevention and Control

-IPCRA Infection Prevention and Control Risk Assessment

-Laminar flow HEPA-filtered air that is directed into a room in a unidirectional pattern6.

-Older person An older person refers to an individual who has reached a later stage in life, typically

-65 years or older.
+Healthcare worker Anyone who works in a healthcare or social care setting, e.g., medical practitioners, nurses, midwives, carers, dentists, allied health, students on placement, as well as High-efficiency filter A filter with particle-removal efficiency of 90-95% IPC Infection Prevention and Control IPCRA Infection Prevention and Control Risk Assessment Laminar flow HEPA-filtered air that is directed into a room in a unidirectional pattern 6 .
+Older person An older person refers to an individual who has reached a later stage in life, typically 65 years or older.
 This stage is marked by physical and sometimes cognitive changes.

-Operating theatre A room where surgical or invasive procedures are performed system6.

-Outdoor air Air taken from the external environment and not circulated through a ventilation period of time.
+Operating theatre A room where surgical or invasive procedures are performed Outdoor air Air taken from the external environment and not circulated through a ventilation system 6 .
 PPE Personal Protective Equipment

+Passive air-sampling Air sampling via sedimentation.
+When microorganisms settle on a surface over a period of time.
 Positive pressure The air pressure differential between two adjacent air spaces; whereby the pressure in the identified area is greater than that of the adjacent area/s.
 Settle plates A petri dish containing culture media, that is exposed to the air during passive air sampling.